ModPunchtree/URCL/Source/URCL Unnamed Beta/URCL Unnamed Beta.md

 #### *Full Name*
 In
 #### *Description*
-The IN instruction reads the value on a particular port and writes it into a register.
+The IN instruction reads from a particular port and may write the result any number of registers.

 |![Tip icon]|*Specific ports are defined in the Ports section.*|
 | - | - |